es-ude/ElasticNodeMiddleware/README.md

 # Elastic Node Middleware

-This repository includes the elastic node middleware as described in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207)
+This repository includes the elastic node middleware code  as described in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
+The included code is written in C.

 ## Hardware

 The used hardware is listed in the [Elastic Node Hardware repository](https://github.com/es-ude/ElasticNodeHardware) on github.
------> v4 gibt es da nicht?!
+-----> v4 nonexistent?!
 Error!

-We show the hardware in the [installation guide](docs/InstallationGuide.md) as well as the connection to each other in the [getting started guide](docs/GettingStartedGuide.md).
+In the [getting started guide](docs/GettingStartedGuide.md) is explained which hardware is needed as well as the connection to each other.

 ## Features

-The middleware includes the following functionalities:
+The middleware code includes the following functionalities:
 - initialize the FPGA
 - turn the FPGA on and off
 - enable and disable the external memory interface for the interconnection between the MCU and the FPGA